How to Build a Virtual Onboarding Program

 That saves your team time and effort, so they can focus on other parts of the onboarding experience.

-Even though you’re shaking things up by making your onboarding process remote, don’t forget to stay true to your brand and culture.
+Even though you’re shaking things up by having a virtual onboarding process, don’t forget to stay true to your brand and culture.
 Make the most of the situation and set your new hires up for a long, successful career at your company.